Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Conclusions and Discussions

 \section{Conclusions and Discussions}

-We present a new cosmological analysis framework based on Betti curves, multiscale topological statistics derived from persistent homology.
+We developed a coherent and extendable framework on emulator-based cosmological constraints for Betti curves, multiscale topological statistics derived from persistent homology.
 Using dark matter halo catalogs from the \textsc{QUIJOTE} simulations, we develop a complete pipeline to extract topological features from the large-scale structure (LSS) and to constrain cosmological parameters by combining automated machine learning with Bayesian inference.
 The proposed framework includes: \begin{itemize} \item Periodic $\alpha$-filtration to characterize the cosmic web structure, \item Scale normalization of Betti curves, \item Signal-to-noise–driven feature selection, \item Gaussian process–based emulators optimized via automated machine learning, and \item Bayesian parameter inference using nested sampling. \end{itemize}

 Based on this pipeline, we investigate the constraining power of Betti curves, their response to RSD, and their joint performance with the power spectrum.
 Our key findings are summarized as follows: \begin{itemize} \item Among $\hat\beta_0$, $\hat\beta_1$, and $\hat\beta_2$, $\hat\beta_1$ provides the strongest cosmological constraints, achieving the optimal balance between signal-to-noise ratio and parameter sensitivity.
 The complementary degeneracy directions of different Betti orders allow their combination to significantly enhance overall parameter constraints.